Navigating Career Transitions in Vancouver and Across BC: From Uncertainty to a Real Plan

 A Therapist’s Perspective

-Career transitions are not about erasing what you’ve built.
+Career transitions aren’t about erasing what you’ve built.
 They’re about understanding what still matters and what no longer does.

 When we work together, we look at the whole picture: the psychological, emotional, and practical dimensions of work.
-You learn to make decisions that feel congruent, where how you work, live, and rest feel like a good fit for you.
+You learn to make decisions that feel congruent, where how you work, live, and rest actually fit you.

 If This Sounds Familiar

-If parts of this resonate with you, it might be time to pay attention.
-The patterns you notice are information, signaling that something important is ready to shift.
+If parts of this resonate, it might be time to pay attention.
+The patterns you notice are information.
+They signal that something important is ready to shift.
 Therapy and career counselling can help you make sense of that unease and turn it into insight and direction.
-If you’re ready to start that process, let’s begin the conversation.

-Professional headshot of Erica Nye, Registered Clinical Counsellor (RCC), Canadian Certified Counsellor (CCC), and career development professional in Vancouver, BC.
+Headshot of Erica Nye, Registered Clinical Counsellor (RCC), Canadian Certified Counsellor (CCC), and Certified Career Strategist (CCS) serving professionals in Vancouver, Squamish, and across BC.

 Next